Reldeam/satispy/README.md

 some may be found to have zero use when trying to maximise the objective function.
-All recipes that are not used will be exluded from the **summary.yaml** to help with readability (i.e. if a recipe is not present in the **summary.yaml** then you can assume that it's value was zero).
+All recipes that are not used will be exluded from the **summary.yaml** to help with readability (i.e. if a recipe is not present in the **summary.yaml** then you can assume that its value was zero).

 ## Currently out of Scope
 This tool does not work out how to connect all of these recipies together, but that can be reverse engineered from the summary.